modernice/jotbot/README.md

-# JotBot - AI-powered code documentation generator
+# JotBot - AI-powered code documentation

 `JotBot` auto-generates missing documentation for your Go repositories (more languages to come).
 The documentation of this repository was entirely